-You can get CyberGhost from their website.
+You can get the app from their website.
 Once you’re on it, just click the “Get CyberGhost button”.
 You’ll be asked to choose one of several (very reasonable) pricing plans, enter an e-mail address, and pay using one of their several payment options.
 Then you can go ahead and download the app.

 How to install it

-It couldn’t be any easier.
+We went through the process for our CyberGhost review and it couldn’t be any easier.
 Well, it could, but then you wouldn’t get to choose the installation directory.

 How to use CyberGhost

-My main gripe with the CyberGhost app is that it tries to simplify and ends up overcomplicating things.
+Our main gripe with the CyberGhost app is that it tries to simplify and ends up overcomplicating things.
 The first screen will give you several choices based on what you want to do: surf anonymously, use torrents, stream, etc. It’s easy to interpret these as separate functions, when in fact all they do is connect you to a VPN server.
-The only difference between these profiles are the server CyberGhost connects you to, and the configuration it uses.
+The only difference between these profiles is the server CyberGhost connects you to, and the configuration it uses.
 To be perfectly clear, we don’t have a problem with this feature – it will be particularly useful for less tech-savvy users.
 The issue is those same users are more likely to be fooled into thinking that, for example, surfing anonymously and streaming Netflix are mutually exclusive.